sickozell/SickoCV/README.md

 NOTE: input triggers are considered high when greater than 0v.

 ## Calcs
-### calculates sums, differences, multiplications, divisions and averages of 3 CV inputs
+### Calculates sums, differences, multiplications, divisions and averages of 3 CV inputs
-#### - Usage:
+#### - Instructions:
 A, B and C are the inputs.
 The output tables provide simple math calculations and averages between two inputs or the average of all of them.

 U/B (Unipolar/Bipolar) switch will set the range of the outputs to 0/10V or -5/+5v.

 ## Toggler / Toggler Compact
 ### Stereo signal toggle switch router, with VCA and ASR envelope generator, in regular and compact form factor
-#### - Purposes:
+#### - Description:
 - Toggled VCA with builtin ASR envelope generator
 - Toggled ASR envelope generator
-- mute/unmute CV or mono/stereo AUDIO signals according to an ASR envelope activated by a Gate or Toggle Triggers
+- mute/unmute CVs or mono/stereo AUDIO signals according to an ASR envelope activated by a Gate or Toggle Triggers
 #### - Detailed instructions:
 **TOGGLE MODE**